raspberrypilearning/install-python-packages/en/step_1.md

 import pygame
 ```

-[The Python Standard Library](https://docs.python.org/3/library/) is a collection of modules which are "inbuilt" with Python (e.g `time`, `random`, `os`) and do not need installing.
+[The Python Standard Library](https://docs.python.org/3/library/) is a collection of modules which are *inbuilt* with Python (e.g `time`, `random`, `os`) and do not need installing.

-Additional modules must be installed using their "package".
+Additional modules must be installed using their *package*.
 These modules may have been created by organisations, teams or individuals.
 The number of "additional" modules far exceeds the number of inbuilt modules.

 Most packages are made available on the [Python Package Index (PyPI)](https://pypi.org).